ALIGN-analoglayout/ALIGN-public/sub_circuit_identification/README.rst

 ============================================================
 Automatic circuit annotation documentation!
 --------------------------------------------
-This is an introduction to auto annotation work done under project ALIGN done at University of Ninnesota.
+This is an introduction to auto annotation work done under project ALIGN done at University of Minnesota.

 Circuit annotation automatically identifies hierarchies in the design using a combination of library and rule based approach.